 The findings validate my early assumptions: The main difficulty the user faces is the lack of a better money mindset.

-Problem 2: There are many PFM products in the market; what do the MVA find to be lacking in these products?
+Uncovering users' problems: There are many PFM products in the market; what do the MVA find to be lacking in these products?

 I have quite a few products on my phone under 'PFM folder' which I use from time to time, but I don't feel that I'm managing money in a meaningful way that makes my life better.